pelias/parser/README.md

 Tokenization is the process of splitting text into individual words.

-The spliting process used by the engine maintains token positions, so it's able to 'remember' where each character was in the original input text.
+The splitting process used by the engine maintains token positions, so it's able to 'remember' where each character was in the original input text.

 > Tokenization is coloured `blue` on the command-line.